sgress454/sails-hook-autoreload/README.md

 Just lift your app as normal, and when you add / change / remove a model, controller or service file, *all* controllers, models, and services will be reloaded without having to lower / relift the app.
 This includes all blueprint routes.

+> `sails-hook-autoreload` will, by default, use the `migrate: alter` strategy when reloading model files unless you explicitly set the `overrideMigrateSetting` config to `false`.
+This allows you to change models without losing your development data when you have `migrate: drop` set.

 ### Configuration